aimee-mcneil-melville/ToDo-Full-Stack/README.md

  - Create a new comment for a particular blog post
  - Update an existing comment for a particular blog post
  - Delete a comment for a particular blog post

-The React front end (including client side components and routes) has already been written for you, and as you complete each part, you will be able to see the blog take shape.
+The React front end, including client side components and routes, have already been written for you.
+As you complete each part, you will be able to see the blog take shape.

 The database migrations and seeds have also already been written for you so you don't have to worry about populating your database with data.

 - Write your database functions in `server/db/db.js`
-- Write your api functions in `server/routes/posts.js`
+- Write your API functions in `server/routes/posts.js`
-- Try implementing the database and api routes one at a time (i.e. write the database query first, and then write the corresponding api route before moving on to the next database query)
+- Try implementing the database and API routes one at a time (i.e. write the database query first, and then write the corresponding API route before moving on to the next database query)

 ### Routes